-- Your attendance (for all terms or only the most recent term)
+- Enrollment (for all terms or only the most recent term)

-- For each term, your enrollment will be listed as full-time, 3/4-time, half-time, less than 1/2-time, or no units
+- For each term, enrollment will be listed as full-time, 3/4-time, half-time, or less than 1/2-time (no status listed if not enrolled)

 - Cumulative GPA and credits (for all terms or only the most recent term)